axewizardbgg/guards-cairn-1e-adventure/README.md

  - Official Courier galloping towards the gate

 During their shift, they’ll encounter a “merchant” with a wagon full of goods pulled by two horses.
- - If the players try to search the cart, the man will attempt to bribe the players with 25 gold total to let them pass (He’ll haggle all the way to 100 gold).
+ - If the players try to search the cart, the man will attempt to bribe the players with 25 gold total to let him pass (He’ll haggle all the way to a total of 100 gold).
  - If the players refuse the bribe (or change their mind after receiving the bribe), the man will be visibly angry but stand aside and allow the search.
  - There is nothing wrong with the cargo inside the wagon (It’s all foodstuffs), however underneath the wagon, there is some crates in a hidden storage area that contain an alarming amount of weapons (swords and crossbows) padded with clothing and bedding to keep it quiet.
  - If the players find the concealed weapons, the man will attack!